Lodi Dodgers: 1966 to 1969: California League Lodi Crushers

 In 1966, Lodi again hosted minor league baseball for the first time in over sixty seasons when the Lodi "Crushers" joined the California League.
 Lodi began minor league play after a team of investors from the city pooled together $2,500 to establish a California League franchise in Lodi.

-In 1966, the newly formed Lodi Crushers joined the eight-team, Class A level California League, as the league expanded from a six team league.
-The California League added Lodi and the Reno Silver Sox as the two expansion franchises.
+In 1966, the newly formed Lodi Crushers joined the eight-team, Class A level California League, as the league expanded from a six-team league.
+The California League added Lodi and the Reno Silver Sox as the two expansion franchises to form an eight-team league.
 Lodi a became a minor league affiliate of the Chicago Cubs, while Reno was a Cleveland Indians affiliate.
 The new Lodi and Reno franchises joined the returning Bakersfield Bears (Philadelphia Phillies affiliate), Fresno Giants (San Francisco Giants), Modesto Reds (Kansas City Athletics), San Jose Bees (California Angels), Santa Barbara Dodgers (Los Angeles Dodgers) and Stockton Ports (Baltimore Orioles) teams joined in beginning league play on April 19, 1966.

 (1964) Don Elston, Chicago Cubs.
 An All-Star pitcher, Elston managed Lodi in their first California League season in 1966.

 In their first season of play, the Lodi Crushers placed seventh in the California League.
 Lodi ended the 1966 season with a final record of 59–81, playing their seventh place season under managers Don Elston (25–42) and Ray Perry (37–39).
-Lodi ended their first California League season 28.5 games behind the first place Modesto Reds in the overall final standings.
+Lodi ended their first California League season 28½ games behind the first place Modesto Reds in the overall final standings.
 The California League did not hold playoffs as Modesto won both halves of the split season schedule in the league.

 Lodi's first manager Don Elston was former pitcher for the Chicago Cubs.
 Elston was named to two All-star teams in his career and earned the save in the 1959 Major League Baseball All-Star Game (first game).

 In 1967 the Lodi Crushers continued play as a Chicago Cubs affiliate in the California League.
 The Crushers ended the 1967 season with a 63–77 record to finish the regular season in sixth place.
 Lodi was managed by Walt Dixon.
 In 1956, Dixon began a 20-year-long tenure as a minor league manager in the Chicago Cubs' farm system.
 Dixon had also served as a member of the Chicago Cubs' College of Coaches in 1964 and 1965.
 Lodi finished 24.0 games behind the first place San Jose Bees in the final overall standings.
 Lodi did not qualify for the playoff, where San Jose defeated the Modesto Reds.